tomas-janicek/luna16/README.md

 This project is still in progress and was initially prepared for experimenting with different models.
 Currently, it only implements the most basic "real" model.
 Several key components are missing, including:

-- Segmentation of CT scans.
-The project currently focuses on classification tasks, using cutouts of CT scans.
+- **Segmentation of CT scans.** The project currently focuses on classification tasks, using cutouts of CT scans.
 However, adding segmentation capabilities to extract nodules from CT scans directly is planned.
-- Baseline and other models.
-I would particularly like to add a Zero Rule Baseline and non-neural network models.
+- **Baseline and other models.** I would particularly like to add a Zero Rule Baseline and non-neural network models.
 Additionally, incorporating other neural network models with different architectures and convolution techniques is planned.
-- Hyperparameter tuning.
-The project aims to integrate Ray for distributed hyperparameter tuning to optimize model performance.
+- **Hyperparameter tuning.** The project aims to integrate Ray for distributed hyperparameter tuning to optimize model performance.
-- Cloud deployment.
-The project will include tools and scripts for deploying models to cloud platforms for inference and production use.
+- **Cloud deployment.** The project will include tools and scripts for deploying models to cloud platforms for inference and production use.
-- Additional datasets.
-The project will include more datasets for training and validation, covering a wider range of medical imaging tasks and modalities.
+- **Additional datasets.** The project will include more datasets for training and validation, covering a wider range of medical imaging tasks and modalities.

-Current model improvements:
+- **Try Torchrun.** Use `torchrun` to run training scripts.
-- Add gradient clipping.
+- **Add gradient clipping.**

 ## 🏛️ Architecture